Skip to main content

 This setup is ideal for rapid prototyping without budget.
 When you've validated your use case and want to scale — with high availability, persistent memory, RAG on your documents, and monitoring — that's where a production architecture comes in.

 Read our article on n8n vs Make to understand how to choose your automation stack based on volume and context.
+And to turn an isolated workflow into a true intelligent system, our guide n8n AI Agent: transform your workflows into intelligent systems shows how to industrialize the approach.

 You've validated your use case locally and want to move to production?